frankwang95/frankwang95.github.io/_posts/2023-10-28-jitterbug-perfume-robbins.md

 > Jitterbug Perfume is an epic, which is to say, it begins in the forests of ancient Bohemia and doesn't conclude until nine o'clock tonight [Paris time].
 It is a saga, as well.
 A saga must have a hero, and the hero of this one is a janitor with a missing bottle.
 The bottle is blue, very, very old, and embossed with the image of a goat-horned god.
 If the liquid in the bottle is actually the secret essence of the universe, as some folks seem to think, it had better be discovered soon because it is leaking and there is only a drop or two left.

-This is the second novel that I have read by Tom Robbins after *Fierce Invalids Home from Hot Climates*.
+This is the second of Robbin's novel that I've read after *Fierce Invalids Home from Hot Climates*.
 Reading Robbins in public seems to invoke strangers to talk about him to you.
 When I purchased this book at Dog Eared, the three men working the register took an immediate interest in sharing their nuanced and strongly held opinions of Robbins.
 Everyone liked *JitterBug Perfume*, they were split on *Even Cowgirls Get the Blues*, and the rest of it is junk.
-One night, after I left this book behind in a bar, the bartender working when I came back to pick it up professed to me that Jitterbug Perfume was his favorite book of all time.
-Finally, one night I came back to a handwritten note on my office desk from someone who saw *Jitterbug Perfume* on my desk:
+One night, after I left this book behind in a bar, the bartender working when I picked it up professed to me that Jitterbug Perfume was his favorite book of all time.
+Finally, one night in the Office, I came back to a handwritten note from someone who saw *Jitterbug Perfume* on my desk:

 <br>
 <p align="center">